-- 1. Area Agencies are required to report the number of unduplicated persons that participated in each planned health promotion or disease prevention activity/event on a quarterly basis to DAAS.
-Likewise, providers report this same information to the Area Agencies on Aging to complete the quarterly reporting requirement.
-(NOTE: Adequate source documentation that provides this information is attendance logs, registration forms, and written estimates of attendance for large events such as health fairs.) - 2.
-Area Agencies are required to report through the Aging Resources Management System (ARMS) the expenditures for all approved health promotion and disease prevention activities as a non-unit based service for each contracting agency.
+- 1. Area Agencies on Aging are required to report the number of unduplicated persons that participated in each planned health promotion or disease prevention activity/event on a quarterly basis to DAAS.
+Likewise, providers report this same information to the Area Agencies on Aging to complete the quarterly reporting requirement. - Area Agencies on Aging are required to report through the Aging Resources Management System (ARMS) the expenditures for all approved health promotion and disease prevention activities as a non-unit-based service for each contracting agency.
 Report series ZGA370-7 reflects amounts reimbursed for Disease Prevention and Health Promotion activities.
-Service code is 401 Disease Prevention/Health Promotion.
+Service code is 401 - Disease Prevention/Health Promotion.